Getting your car stolen could be overwhelming, but there are immediate steps you can take to find your stolen car and reduce your loss.

 |South Africa||Mexico||Philippines||Delhi India||Kuwait|

-A 5: In America, Thailand and Malaysia, the most frequently stolen vehicles are Honda Accord and Civic cars, Toyota Camry cars and Proton cars respectively.
-If your car is one of these models, there is a higher possibility for your car being stolen.
+A 6: In America, Thailand, and Malaysia, the most frequently stolen vehicles are Honda Accord and Civic cars, Toyota Camry cars and Proton cars respectively.
+If your car is one of these models, there is a higher possibility of your car being stolen.

 Top 10 most frequently stolen vehicles: